Youngstown Sheet and Tube Company Housing

-The Youngstown Sheet and Tube Company (YS&T) offered affordable company housing to its employees in Campbell, Ohio.
+The Youngstown Sheet and Tube Company (YS&T) offered affordable company housing in Campbell, Ohio.
 Many of the original concrete townhomes are abandoned while others are being renovated.

-A strike in 1916 caused significant damage to Youngstown Sheet and Tube property over issues with quality housing, especially to those of southern and eastern European lineage, was hard to come by for YS&T workers in the early 1900’s.2 3 Following the strike, the company vowed to construct company owned housing for the employees.
-In May 1918, the company established a subsidiary, the Buckeye Land Company, to build houses and apartments on a 40-acre hillside within walking distance of its Campbell Works.3 The $250,000 project was an early example of using concrete as a building material for a large-scale residential project.
+Quality housing, especially to those of southern and eastern European lineage, was hard to come by for YS&T workers in the early 1900’s.
+2 3 Following a strike in 1916, the YS&T vowed to construct company-owned housing for the employees.
+In May 1918, the company established a subsidiary, the Buckeye Land Company, to build townhouses on the Blackburn Plat, a 40-acre tract of hilly land within walking distance of the YS&T Campbell Works.
+3

 The YS&T divested of their company housing in the 1940’s 3 and in 1977, the once bustling Campbell Works closed.
-The Iron Soup Historical Preservation Company, a non-profit led by Tim Sokoloff, has attempted to preserve the remaining units.1 Many of the buildings are currently in a state of abandonment.
+The Iron Soup Historical Preservation Company, a non-profit led by Tim Sokoloff, has attempted to preserve the remaining units.
+1